 Establish type of campaign

 Step 1: Determine your goals

-There are 3 broad categories which basically all measurable goals can be broken into:
+There’s three broad categories that basically all measurable goals can be broken into:

 New Target Audience

 Establish an actionable goal.
 Here’s what that looks like:

 A) I want to host an influencer experience so I can have enough photo and video content for my next year of social media – and develop meaningful relationships for any future events/products I release.